-The RunEDDB program imlements the recently proposed method of partitioning the one-electron densityED(r) into components representing different levels of electron delocalization:
+The RunEDDB program imlements the recently proposed method of the one-electron densityED(r) decomposition into components representing different levels of electron delocalization:

 EDLA(r) is the Density of Electrons Localized on Atoms and represents the distribution of electrons that do not participate in the covalent bonding (core electrons, lone-pairs, ionic bonds);